TitanticSwimTeam/getting-to-know-everyone/README.md

-# getting-to-know-everyone
+# Getting to Know Everyone
+> Ryan S, Matt E, James B

-A static webpage as an "About Me" for everyone on the team.
+A static webpage as an "About Me" for everyone on the team in this software engineering class.